Chart Color Schemes

 Infrastructure

-Taigum - Fitzgibbon has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Taigum - Fitzgibbon has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Notable ones include Taigum Gardens Estate (Stage 3 & 4), Beams Road Upgrade (Lacey Road to Handford Road), Carseldine Village - a 5-Star Green Star Community, and Beams Road Level Crossing Removal & Overpass.
-The following list details those most relevant.
+Twenty-four infrastructure projects have been identified by AreaSearch as potentially impacting the area's performance.
+Key projects include Taigum Gardens Estate (Stage 3 & 4), Carseldine Village - a 5-Star Green Star Community, Beams Road Level Crossing Removal and Overpass, and The Mills Taigum Precinct.
+These are among those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.